SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/00-Problem.md

 |45 | |

 ## Comment

-- All the employees together can answer the questions of 6 people per hour.
+- All the employees together can answer the questions of 6 people per hour
 - In the first 3 hours, they have answered the questions of 18 people (6 \* 3)
 - Then they take a break for an hour
 - After the next 3 hours, they have serviced 36 people (18 + 6 \* 3)